With now 20 years of DDLJ magic we wanted to bring this favorite feature back.

-For Charla and Amrita they both agree that the scene on the bridge where SRK says he loves her and then bursts out laughing is one of their favorites.
-That scene starts off really emotional, and you indeed feel that he is confessing his love. but then even though he says its a joke, the conversation takes a serious turn and he asks he what she would do if she fell in love…
+For Charla the scene on the bridge where SRK says he loves her and then bursts out laughing is one of her favorites.
+That scene starts off really emotional, and you indeed feel that he is confessing his love. but then even though he says it’s a joke, the conversation takes a serious turn and he asks he what she would do if she fell in love…

 The moment she walks away and he is just waiting, waiting for her to turn around saying “Palat palat”…that is outstanding.
 When she turns and looks at him it is beautiful.
 As you know this is only the beginning.

 There is one scene that made Stacey fall in filmi love with Shah Rukh Khan and which Bhargavi calls the perfect ‘awww’ moment.
 It is the moment in the train station right after Simran invites Raj to her wedding, She says you will come.
 He says not a word.
 He just looks at her, and in his eyes is ‘think Simran, see me, I love you’ and so much more, and the whole audience sighs.
 He walks away, finally Simran realises and we are on our way to the happy ending!

 Of course then there is the iconic scene of the echoing mandolin and Simran running to Raj through the mustard field.
 This is another perfect moment in a film full of perfect moments.
 Sing with me Tujhe Dekha To Yeh Jaana Sanam Pyar Hota Hai Deewana Sanam

 Charla also love the scene when Simran’s mum is telling Raj to elope with her daughter, and he tells her there is no way he is doing that.
 In fact, that scene always makes Charla cry!

 Here are a couple, well okay, a few more!

 When they are playing that singing game and SRK ends up holding Priti’s hand is so funny!